sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ### OpenShift clusters

 Two or more OpenShift cluster version 4.3 or later are installed and running.
 You have administrative access to these clusters.
 The instructions assume you are logged into the correct OpenShift cluster depending on the logical environment mapping (see above) for your demo setup.
+See [Planning your installation](#Planning-your-installation) for more details.

 ### Github account